 At JCR, conflicts of interest typically involve decisions made by editors or members of the editorial team, members of the Policy Board, and the like that affect colleagues (former and current), classmates, coauthors (from the past four years), students/advisees, mentors/advisers, rivals, family members, or close friends.
 Editors might also have conflicts because of their obligations to other journals or organizations.

 This document aims to specify some circumstances in which a conflict of interest might occur.
 Further, it offers some policy and governance remedies to address such conflicts and avoid perceptions of bias as well as favoritism and to preserve the journal’s reputation.
-If you have any questions, please contact the editorial office.

 The editorial management model may vary over time.
 In this document, the term “editor” refers to the editor in chief as well as others who are designated as editors, co-editors, or action editors (but not associate editors), and is intended to apply to those individuals who make final decisions on the disposition of a manuscript.